exyi/coberec/docs/thesis/approaches.md

 Not only does it make it slower, it also complicates the process and makes it less reliable.

 **Reliability** -- Especially when we generate a large API, the number of edge cases the code generator may hit is vast.
-It is the issue we want to tackle by the Coberec library -- create an abstraction that will make it possible to write a reliable code generator.
+This is the issue we want to tackle by the Coberec library -- create an abstraction that will make it possible to write a reliable code generator.

 Next: [Design](./design.md)